Skip to Main Content

 • Invite the librarian into your classroom or schedule a session in SL122 concerning a specific module or modules - Library Instruction Request Form

-• Use each module in the Library Research E-Textbook (student version) at the point of need as your students complete or are introduced to the research process - students will get much more out of this information if it correlates directly their stage in the research process
+• Use each module in the Library Research E-Textbook (student version) at the point of need as your students complete or are introduced to the research process - students will get much more out of this information if it correlates directly to their stage in the research process

 • Each module has a "friendly URL" that can be embedded into your ANGEL course shell